 There are several ways you can do this.
 Some retailers include countdown timers on their seasonal landing pages that tell customers exactly how much time they have left to take advantage of a time-sensitive offer.
 Others include banners promoting specific offers, such as free shipping and discounts, on their landing pages.
 This technique is especially powerful when combined with enticing ad copy and ads taking full advantage of extensions – if you think of your ads as the hook (which they should be), you can think of your landing pages as an opportunity to provide prospects with yet another reason they should buy from you right now.

-This is another holiday marketing tip that might seem almost embarrassingly obvious, but you’d be amazed by how many business owners target the same keywords every holiday season, only to be left scratching their heads when their sales are down.
+This is another holiday marketing tip that might seem almost embarrassingly obvious, but you’d be amazed by how many business owners target the same keywords every holiday season, only to be left scratching their heads when they don’t see new leads or sales coming in.

 Sure, you’re always going to have your core terms, but it’s vital to capitalize (and bid) on seasonal searches and other timely trends.
 One way to do this is by using Google Trends and other similar online marketing tools to identify new keywords that can breathe life into your holiday campaigns.